Essentials of Faith

 We believe that the Lord gave two ordinances to the church: Baptism and the Lord’s Supper.
 Baptism is for believers and is a public testimony of faith in Christ in obedience to His command (Matthew 28:19).
 Baptism identifies the believer with Christ’s death, burial, and resurrection (Colossians 2:12) and is best represented by immersion (Acts 8:36-39).
 The Lord’s Supper is the believer’s remembrance of our Lord’s death until He returns.
 The Lord’s Supper should be preceded by careful spiritual self-examination of the participant (Matthew 28:18-20; 1 Corinthians 11:23-28) (See Section IV, Statement of Ordinances.)

 We believe that the church is expressed in local congregations of believers established under the headship of Christ and the authority of Scripture (Galatians 1:2; 1 Corinthians 1:2; 1 Thessalonians 1:1; Revelation 1:11).
-Individual congregations are to be governed by elders (1 Timothy 3:1-7), who are men meeting biblical standards, and are responsible for guarding the purity of church doctrine (Titus 1:9), shepherding the flock (1 Peter 5:1-3), and overseeing church matters (Acts 20:28; Hebrews 13:17).
+Individual congregations are to be governed by elders (1 Timothy 3:1-7), who are men meeting biblical standards, guarding the purity of church doctrine (Titus 1:9), shepherding the flock (1 Peter 5:1-3), and overseeing church matters (Acts 20:28; Hebrews 13:17).
 Elders are assisted by Deacons, who are men meeting biblical standards, helping the elders in the work of the ministry (Acts 6:1-6; Philippians 1:1; 1 Timothy 3:8-13).